Private medical insurance

 If we find your policy was mis-sold, we may ask your insurer to:

-- cancel the policy from the beginning and refund your premiums
+- cancel the policy and refund your premiums from the beginning

 - add simple interest at 8% a year from when each premium was paid, until the settlement is paid